71/ Bearing Witness to What is Lost: Lebanon’s ‘Postwar’ Hauntings (with Ely Dagher)

 • Hauntings in Waves ’98 and in real life; cyclical hauntings

-• Our peculiar relationship with Television
+• Our peculiar relationship with television

 • Our complicated relationship with the sea growing up in post-1990s Lebanon